-In the pilot study we focused primarily on human rights practitioners directly monitoring the civil and political rights situation in each country.
+Thus far, we have focused primarily on human rights practitioners directly monitoring the civil and political rights situation in each country.
 These experts are often working for an international or domestic non-governmental organisation or a civil society organisation.
 However, we also allowed for participation by human rights lawyers, journalists covering human rights issues, and staff working for national human rights institutions if that institution has been given A-level accreditation, showing that it is rated as fully compliant with the Paris Principles.
+Many of our respondents serve in several of these roles.
+As a result, 69% of the respondents to the 2019 HRMI Expert Survey work as a human rights practitioner or advocate, 10% work as journalists, 32% work as lawyers, and 8% only work with an NHRI or in another related field.

 Wherever possible we rely on respondents who are located within the country on which they provide information.
 In cases of more closed and repressive countries, it has been necessary to rely on a higher proportion of respondents that are based outside of the country of interest.
-The pilot survey was available to take in six languages (Arabic, English, Nepali, Portuguese, Russian, and Spanish) ensuring that it was accessible to as many human rights experts in our pilot countries as possible.
+The 2019 survey was available to take in nine languages (Arabic, English, French, Korean, Nepali, Portuguese, Russian, Spanish, and Vietnamese) ensuring that it was accessible to as many human rights experts in our sample as possible.
 This approach ensures that our expert survey is serving as a tool that gives a voice to experts located in countries around the world, to share their knowledge with the outside world in the form of quantitative metrics of civil and political rights.